DuanhaoranCC/HeMAE/README.md

-## Self-Supervised Heterogeneous Graph Representation
+## Masked AutoEncoder for Heterogeneous Graph Representation

 Self-supervised graph representation learning is a key technique for graph structured data processing, especially for Web-generated graph that do not have qualified labelling information.
 ## Dependencies